Skip to content

 Gemstone jewelry

 Some see colored stone jewelry as the ideal fashion accessory and choose a color that fits well with their wardrobe, while others attach a deeper meaning to their unique jewel and let it become a power ring that symbolizes something they want to be reminded of every day.
-More and more people also choose a ring with a colored stone for weddings and engagements.

-In our ring series Fairytale, we let three gemstone types characterize the collection.
-Morganite, Aquamarine and Snow White Beryl.
-All gemstones belong to the beryl family, which is one of the most exclusive when it comes to natural gemstones.
 The gemstones are characterized by their pastel tones.
-Be inspired by the subtle pink hues of morganites, the pale seawater blue of aquamarines and the crisp colorlessness of snow-white beryl.
+Inspired by the subtle pink hues of morganites, the pale seawater blue of aquamarines and the crisp colorlessness of snow-white beryl.

 The most famous beryl is emerald, which is a green beryl, while morganite is a pink beryl and aquamarine is blue.
 The beryls get their colors depending on the kind of rock they were formed in.
 If the rock is extra rich in iron, the beryl turns blue.
 If the rock is instead naturally rich in chromium, the shade will be green.
 Pink morganite occurs if the rock is naturally rich in the element manganese.
 If none of these elements are present in excess in the rock, the beryls remain colorless like diamonds, and then become snow-white beryls.